If successful, the Rosetta mission will be the first to orbit and land on a comet

 “It really is such a step forward to anything that has come before,” project scientist Matt Taylor told CNN.

-Rosetta will soon begin mapping the surface of Comet 67P/Churyumov-Gerasimenko and find out more about its gravitational pull.
+Rosetta will soon begin mapping the surface of and finding out more about its gravitational pull.
 This will help to find a suitable landing site for Philae and allow engineers to keep Rosetta in the right orbit.

 As comets approach the sun, any ice melts and is turned into an ionized gas tail.
 The dust produces a separate, curving tail.
 It’s these processes that Rosetta scientists hope to be able to study from close proximity.